brucegalvez/fbruceing.com/README.md

 # Steel Structure Co.
 Landing Page

-Landing page for steel structure company, written in HTML, SCSS and JS
+A landing page for a steel structure company, built with Vanilla JS, HTML, and SCSS with BEM methodology.